As an Amazon Associate we earn from qualifying purchases.

-First introduced by Michael S Porter in 1985, the value chain consists of every activity and process used within a company that adds value to the end product.
+First introduced as a concept by Michael S Porter in 1985, the value chain consists of every activity and process used within a company that adds value to the end product.
 Primarily, it enables analysis of the flow of value-adding activities, from raw materials suppliers right through to the customer.

 In today's highly competitive business landscape, your company must continuously assess the value that you create, both for yourself and your consumers.
 This is why value chain analysis is an incredibly valuable tool, as it breaks down each business process and creates opportunities for innovation.

 One of the key aims of value chain analysis is to place the product in customers' hands in the most seamless way imaginable, allowing them to feel confident and trusting of your business.
 The result is a more competitive, efficient model, with an increase in the value of your product or service.

 What is the Value Chain?

 Value chains integrate a variety of supply chain activities throughout your product or service's lifecycle, such as determining customer needs, production, distribution, marketing and after-sales service.

 While supply chains and value chains are similar in nature, there are, however, several critical differences.